sonetto104/Peter-Regan-CI-PP2/README.md

 3. The CSS code that styles the submit button and the select elements comes from this source: https://www.w3schools.com/css/tryit.asp?filename=trycss_buttons_animate3
 4. The code for the event listener that monitors the user's selection from the select elements comes from this source: https://bobbyhadz.com/blog/javascript-select-onchange-get-value
 5. The code for the score incrementor was taken directly from the Code Institute Love Maths Walkthrough Project.
+6. The piano sounds came from a library belonging to the University of Iowa: https://theremin.music.uiowa.edu/MISpiano.html.
+I converted them from their original aiff. format.

 ## Issues With This Project That Could Be Improved